Brownj0125/Three_Tier_Architecture/README.md

 Any IPs, usernames, passwords, keys, and secrets found are fake and for demonstration/class purposes only.

-This is a three tier architecture
+This course is about setting up a three tier architecture

-Tier 1 MariaDB
+Tier 1 CentOS - MariaDB: SQL
-Tier 2 SeedDMS
+Tier 2 CentOS - SeedDMS: Web App
-Tier 3 Load Balancer
+Tier 3 Ubuntu - HAProxy: Load Balancer

 --- Order of Events ----
+Install Ansible on host.
+Create VM and all dependencies add a public-ip.
+Clone repository to Ansible host.
 UPDATE hosts file with public ip addresses of instances.
 MariaDB.yml - Database must be first.
 EDIT File/settings.xml - Line 101:  Change dbHostname IP, dbDatabase name, dbUser name, and dbPass password to reflect the database configurations.